-D. Meet with Dr. Anastasia Elder at Office of Undergraduate Research (in Shackouls Honors College) who can help find someone
+D. Meet with Dr. Anastasia Elder, Director of Undergraduate Research (C206 Griffis Hall; 325-2522) who can help you locate research opportunities or be paired with a mentor.

-When you are ready for a meeting for sending an email, be prepared with the following material:
+When you are ready for a meeting with a potential faculty mentor or are ready to send an email request, be prepared with the following material:

-Name, netid, major & minor, year (e.g., sophomore, etc.) Interest and goals for research Resume Time /schedule you can devote to research.
+- Name, netid, major & minor, year (e.g., sophomore, etc.) - Interests and goals for research - Updated resume - Time /schedule you can devote to research.
 Consider summer too!